stracini-git/Boolean-mapper/README.md

 The fact that a simple statistical model is able to capture so well the experimental results is most certainly due to the adopted definition of accuracy.
 It does not take into account imbalanced datasets and is not sensitive enough to point out issues arising from this.
 Therefore, while it appears that the models do decrease the generalization error, it is not exactly what one thinks of normally.
+It is just a statistical effect of the class imbalance, and it should be so because the data produced by random mappings, on average, do not have anything particularly interesting beside the class occurence frequency in the train data.

 On the more philosophical side, it seems that simplicity wins: if one cannot find an algorithm which maps inputs to outputs, then we can be better off by betting on the class with the highest probability as calculated from the training